Turkish-U.S. Business Council (TAIK) Chairman Dr. Yılmaz Argüden answered our questions concerning Turkish-American relations and the TAIK.

 What do you think about the future of Turkish-American relations?

-The relations between Turkey and the United States are based on common values and ideals with regard to democracy, freedom, human rights, and free market economy.
-Turks and Americans are so committed to these values and ideals that they did not hesitate to fight for them at the other side of the world, namely Korea.
+The relations between Türkiye and the United States are based on common values and ideals with regard to democracy, freedom, human rights, and free market economy.
+Turkish people and Americans are so committed to these values and ideals that they did not hesitate to fight for them at the other side of the world, namely Korea.
 It was the same ideals that fueled our cooperation in Bosnia, Somalia, and Afghanistan.

 As is the case in most relationships, from time to time there are ups and downs due to differences of interests and priorities.
 For example, the differences that led to the 1964 Johnson Letter, arms embargo during 1975-1978, and the differences in the priorities in the operations conducted in northern Iraq led to some tensions between our countries.
 However, the devotion of the peoples of both countries to the same ideals helped us establish a very sound basis for cooperation and we have managed to overcome those differences.